ckeditor/ckeditor4/tests/core/editable/manual/enterbr.md

 **Note**: Do not change the cursor position during the following steps.

 1. Open browser's console.
-2. Copy two paragraphs placed above the editor and paste then.
+2. Copy two paragraphs placed above the editor and paste them.

 **Note**: This will also copy `<p>` elements that are around `a` and `b` letters.

 3. Hit enter twice.
 4. Type any (only one) letter and remove it using `backspace`.
-5. Don't change the cursor position.
+5. Remember: don't change the cursor position.
 Paste again the same two paragraphs.

 **Expected**